cahoover/rt-exeges-hugo/content/_index.md

 **Your corpus is a living structure.** Exeges models how sources impact each other, including versions, references, amendments, dependencies.
 Every relationship is clickable through to the text that proves it.
 And the structure moves: new versions, new documents, new data, arriving all the time.
 That structure is what change is measured against.

 **Change is flagged on arrival.** A new version lands — a filing, a regulation, a contract.
-Every difference is annotated automatically, section by section.
+Every difference is flagged automatically, section by section.
 Changes in sections of interest trigger an agent to investigate, but what the investigation finds doesn't go straight into the record.

 **Nothing enters the record unverified.** Agent findings are checked against source excerpts before they are accepted; an agent cannot cite text that isn't there.
 What's accepted stays open to review by the people accountable for the result, and what survives becomes part of the corpus itself.

-**Findings live on the corpus.** Accepted findings are filed as annotations, anchored to the passage that proves them - not a report about your sources or logs of tool calls.
+**Findings live on the corpus.** Accepted findings are durably stored as annotations anchored to the passage that proves them.
 And because a finding is part of the corpus, filing one is something the system can react to.

-**Every finding is a new event.** An annotation can alert the analyst who owns the section — or put another agent to work.
+**Every finding is a new event.** An annotation can alert the analyst who owns the section or can put another agent to work.
 The next session, human or agent, starts from work already established: what has been examined, what was skimmed, what remains untouched.
-Each accepted finding extends the living structure the next change is measured against — and the loop closes.
+Each accepted finding extends the living structure the next change is measured against.

 ## See it

-Demos are running now — and the best ones start from your material, not ours.
+Demos are running now, and we're happy to start from your material.
 Bring a few of your team's standing conclusions — memos, determinations, filed analyses — and the conversation starts where it matters: which of them rest on something that just changed.

 [Get in touch](mailto:info@exeges.ai?subject=Exeges%20demo) to set one up.